realpython/author-tools/README.1.md

 # Real Python Author Tools

-This is a Visual Studio Code extension with a set of tools that will help authors for the Real Python blog.
+This is a set of tools that will help authors

 open an issue on the [repo here](https://github.com/realpython/rp-tools).